rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-In general, it may be a good idea keeping the resolvers surface slim but adding business logic services on the side.
+It may be a good idea keeping the resolvers surface slim but adding business logic services on the side.
 Then it is always simple to reason about the resolvers.
-However, in this application we will keep the business logic in the resolvers for having everything at one place without scattering all the logic across the entire application.
+In this application, we keep the business logic in the resolvers to keep everything at one place and avoid scattering logic across the entire application.

-Let's start with the validation which will lead to error handling eventually.
-GraphQL itself isn't directly concerned about validation.
-But it acts in between your tech stacks which are concerned about validation: your client application (e.g. showing some validation messages) and your database (e.g. validation of entities before writing to the database).
+Let's start with the validation, which will lead to error handling.
+GraphQL isn't directly concerned about validation, but it operates between tech stacks that are: the client application (e.g. showing validation messages) and the database (e.g. validation of entities before writing to the database).

 Let's add some basic validation rules to your database models.
-It is up to you to extend these rules in the future.
-This section should only give you an introduction to the topic, because otherwise it becomes too verbose to cover all the edge cases in this application.
+This section gives an introduction to the topic, as it would become too verbose to cover all uses cases in this application.
 First, add validation to your user model in the *src/models/user.js* file:

 {{< highlight javascript "hl_lines=5 6 7 8 9" >}}
 const user = (sequelize, DataTypes) => {